emberjs/guides/source/localizable/tutorial/ember-cli.md

 project happens in this folder.

 **bower.json**: Bower is a dependency management tool.
-It is used in Ember CLI to manage front-end plugins and component dependencies (HTML, CSS, JavaScript, etc).
+It can be used to manage front-end plugins and component dependencies (HTML, CSS, JavaScript, etc).
 All Bower components are installed in the `bower_components` directory.
-If we open `bower.json`, we see the list of dependencies that are installed automatically including Ember, Ember CLI Shims, and QUnit (for testing).
-If we add additional front-end dependencies, such as Bootstrap, we will see them listed here, and added to the `bower_components` directory.
+If we add front-end dependencies, such as Bootstrap, we will see them listed here, and added to the `bower_components` directory.
+As of Ember 2.11 it is no longer required by Ember CLI (see the [release notes](http://emberjs.com/blog/2017/01/23/ember-2-11-released.html#toc_ember-no-longer-supplied-via-code-bower-code) for more information).

 **config**: The config directory contains the `environment.js` where you can configure settings for your app.